junxit/us-congress-bills-117/metadata.md

 - 2021-02-23 — Introduced in House
 - 2021-02-23 — Introduced in House
 - 2021-02-23 — Referred to the House Committee on Energy and Commerce.
+- 2021-02-24 — Referred to the Subcommittee on Consumer Protection and Commerce.
+- 2021-04-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2021-04-14 — Considered under suspension of the rules. (consideration: CR H1756-1758)
+- 2021-04-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1215.
+- 2021-04-14 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2021-04-15 — Considered as unfinished business. (consideration: CR H1825)
+- 2021-04-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-04-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 13 (Roll no. 104). (text: 04/14/2021 CR H1756-1757)
+- 2021-04-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 396 - 13 (Roll no. 104).(text: 04/14/2021 CR H1756-1757)